Definition

 qaqb≠qbqa

-This is an important fact to note since for complex number the product commutes however for quaternions it doesn’t
+This is an important fact to note since for complex numbers the product commutes; however, for quaternions, it doesn’t.

 qkq=[k,0][s,v]=[ks,kv]